Skip to Content

 What They Look Like (Because I Want My Home to Look Nice)

 The sheets are deep enough to fit a thick mattress, with wide elastic to hold the fitted sheet in place.
-They aren’t starchy or stiff, but they hold their shape pretty well, unlike some other super soft but too stretchy sheets (I’m looking at you, jersey “t-shirt” sheets).
+They aren’t starchy or stiff, but they hold their shape pretty well, unlike some other super-soft-but-too-stretchy sheets (I’m looking at you, jersey “T-shirt” sheets).

-They’re smooth and silky looking, especially right out of the dryer.
-They did get a bit wrinkly after a week’s worth of use.
-This doesn’t really bother me, since I prefer a lived-in look anyway, but if it’s important to you to have a crisp look even between laundry days, you might not want cotton sheets.
 If you’re someone who forgets their laundry in the dryer for hours (or days) at a time (who hasn’t?), you might need to tumble them again or iron them if you want them wrinkle free.
 According to the tag on my sheets, a warm iron is ok, but personally, I wouldn’t bother.

 How do Miracle Sheets feel?

-The 300 thread count made me a little skeptical, even though I’m pretty sure I remember reading an article a while back that basically said that thread count is meaningless.
-I was really surprised by how soft these sheets are, especially after I washed them once.
 They’re silky without that satin slipperiness, and they’re soft but more structured than a jersey sheet set.
 The best way I can think to describe them is like luxury hotel bedding but without the over-bleached starchiness.
-If I had a dress made of this material I’d live in it all summer.
+If I had a dress made of this material, I’d live in it all summer.

 Do Miracle Sheets actually keep you cool?

 While the sheets themselves don’t have any external cooling properties (they’re not infused with refrigerant, after all, and it didn’t feel like air conditioning or anything) I was surprised at how cool to the touch they felt.
-You know when you flip your pillow over so that your skin is resting against the cool side?
-They kind of felt like that, except they didn’t get noticeably warmer throughout the night.

 There was one night when I woke up a little warm (thanks to an extra blanket and a husband who likes to cuddle), but the sheets weren’t super sweaty and (more importantly) they dried quickly.
 The night that I had a window air conditioner on, I actually turned it off because the sheets were retaining the cool temperature so well.